 It’s this network that advertisers pay a pretty price to advertise their products and services to millions (possibly billions) of users online.
-Currently, there are 2 main Google networks which advertisers choose to use; these are the Google search network and the display network.
+Currently, there are 2 main Google networks that advertisers choose to use; these are the Google search network and the display network.

 Google Search Network